ryanto/ryanto.github.com/source/blog/2016-03-20-building-a-landing-page-with-ember.html.markdown

 felt the benefit of addons and feature iteration made them well worth it.

-If you're excited about learning how to use Ember in a team environment head on over to [embermap.com](https://embermap.com).
+If you're excited about learning how to use Ember in a team environment, visit [EmberMap.com](https://embermap.com) and sign up for early access.